ncbi/stxtyper/README.md

 # StxTyper

 StxTyper is used to determine stx type from nucleotide sequence.
-Stx (shiga-toxin) genes are found in some strains of _Escherichia coli_ and code for powerful toxins that can cause severe illness.
+Stx (Shiga-toxin) genes are found in some strains of _Escherichia coli_ and code for powerful toxins that can cause severe illness.
 StxTyper is software to classify these genes from assembled sequence using a standard algorithm.

 # Installation